-Before you buy, there are a couple of things to bear in mind.
+Before you buy, there are a couple of things to keep in mind.
 The first is safety.
 Never cover your portable heater or use it to dry clothes.

-The second thing to consider is cost.
-If you run a plug-in heater all day, it'll use a huge amount of electricity.
-A portable fan heater running for 24 hours continuously on a standard electricity tariff cost you £7 per day.
+Second, be aware of cost.
+A portable heater can save you from needlessly cranking up the central heating but if you run a plug-in heater all day, it'll consume a lot of power.
+A portable fan heater running for 24 hours continuously on a standard electricity tariff could cost you up to £7 per day.

 The best portable heaters

 For one thing, it looks good.
-And that's an important factor in a device that will spend its life on show in your home or office.
-The cute grid stylings, mixture of metals and ceramics, and Apple-esque curved edges give an overall feeling of classic modernity.
-This is very definitely tech, but a part of the furniture.
+That's an important factor in a device that will spend its life on show in your home or office.
+The cute grid stylings, mixture of metal and ceramic, and its modern, curved edges set it apart from many heaters that are built for service but not for display.
+This is a piece of tech that'll fit into your home and quickly become part of the furniture.

 The Capsule feels built to last, and is a great size.
-Weighing around 1.3 kg, and 192x137x270mm in size, it is perfectly portable.
-Critically, it is equally at home on the floor or on your desk, which isn't true of all 'compact' heaters.
-And the 1,800 watts output - although not the most powerful compact heater there is - pumps out plenty of heat, and quickly.
+Weighing around 1.3kg, and 192 x 137 x 270mm in size, it's perfectly portable.
+Critically, it's equally at home on the floor or on your desk, which isn't true of all 'compact' heaters.
+And, although it's not the most powerful heater available, its 1,800 watt output pumps out plenty of heat, and quickly.

-Well priced, compact and capable of pumping out heat, we like the Capsule.
-We just wish it was a little quieter.
+Attractive, compact and capable of pumping out heat, we like the Capsule a lot.
+We just wish it could be a little quieter.

-As the name suggests the Pure Hot+Cool is both a heater and a cooling fan in one product.
-Oh and it's a pretty advanced air purifier to boot.
-This is a device that will be useful all year round so there's no need to go chucking it in and out of the loft for chunks of the year.
+It's a device that will be useful all year round, so there's no need to go chucking it in the loft and dragging it out for chunks of the year.

-There's a useful remote control and you can even control the device from your phone using an app - even when you're not at home.
+There's a useful remote control and you can choose to control the device from your phone using an app - even when you're not at home.

-If you need a compact heater than isn't just weedy in performance then the M2GTS will suit.
-It's less than a foot tall but can kick out 2kW of power, making it perfect for placing under a desk or another small space.
-It looks stylish with a black and red design, plus has a handy handle at the back for moving it around.
+If you need a compact heater with genuine power, then the M2GTS will suit.
+It's less than a foot tall but can kick out 2kW of power, making it perfect for placing under a desk or in another small space.
+Its black and red design is stylish, plus it has a useful handle at the back for moving it around.

-Spending a little more on a heater like this means you get a bunch of features that will come in very useful.
+Spending a little more on a heater like this means you get a bunch of features that will come in very handy.

-The M2GTS comes with no less than three heat settings and that's just the start.
+The M2GTS has three power settings.
 We really like the small LCD screen which shows the temperature you can set.
-It goes from a 5 degree frost protection all the way up to 30 degrees and the display changes colour as you go.
+It goes from a 5 degree Celsius frost protection all the way up to 30 degrees and the display changes colour as you go.

-You also get optional oscillation as well as a timer that goes up to 12 hours.
+You also get optional oscillation, as well as a 12-hour timer.

 The headline feature of the EvoRad 2kW is that it’s completely oil-free, which allows it heats up much quicker than a standard radiator, and can begin to warm a room up to 25m2 within minutes of being turned on.
 It’s not quite as fast as a fan heater, but we think it creates a more comfortable heat and, most importantly, it’s completely silent.